Wheaton Office | St. Charles Office

 Sexual Harassment Attorney Serving DuPage, Kendall, and Will Counties

 Sexual harassment is a form of employment discrimination based on physical or verbal abuse of a sexual nature.
-The negative affects of sexual harassment can include the inability of the victim to adequately perform their job, psychological damage, ultimately the feeling that they need to quit their job to avoid the harassment.
-An experienced employment law attorney can help you determine your rights if you are the victim of sexual harassment.
+The negative effects of sexual harassment can include the inability of the victim to adequately perform their job, as well as psychological damage and ultimately the feeling that they need to quit their job to avoid the harassment.
+An experienced employment law attorney at Mirabella, Kincaid, Frederick & Mirabella, LLC can help you determine your rights if you are the victim of sexual harassment.

-Title VII of the Civil Rights Act of 1964 prohibit two primary categories of sexual harassment: Quid pro quo harassment and hostile work environment harassment.
+Title VII of the Civil Rights Act of 1964 prohibits two primary categories of sexual harassment: Quid pro quo harassment and hostile work environment harassment.

 Quid Pro Quo Sexual Harassment